 The department also has an extensive library of software ranging from word processing, spreadsheet, presentation and database applications to audio visual, animation and desk top processing.
 This allows students a wide range of choice in how to produce work in order to satisfy learning outcomes.

 Courses offered in Business:

-- A Level Business Studies
+► A Level Business Studies

-- Cambridge Technical Level 3

-- Extended Certificate in Business Certificate in Financial Studies
+Cambridge Technical Level 3 Extended Certificate in Business

-- Certificate in Financial studies

-A Level Business
+AS and A Level Business Studies